hacks-guide/Guide_Wii/_pages/en_US/modmii.md

 This program is NOT intended to be used for the vWii or the Wii mini.
 Some tools may or may not work for these platforms.
 {: .notice--warning}

-ModMii is a PC program for windows created by XFlak that has various helpful tools for modding, including some tutorials that may not be currently available here on the [wii.guide](site-navigation) website. <br>
+ModMii is a PC program for windows created by XFlak that has various helpful tools for modding, including some tutorials that may not be currently available [here](site-navigation). <br>
 You can choose to launch in ModMii skin, which has a more user friendly approach, or launch in ModMii Classic, which interacts like a PC terminal or command prompt.

 Some advanced options may not be accessible in ModMii Skin.
 A list of the various activities for ModMii Classic can be found at the bottom of the page.